andySigler/nodela/README.md

 By selecting the current bit and cut depth, Nodela will decide the best settings to run at.
 This will prevent bits from breaking, and greatly decrease your cut time.

-###WARNING: What the current version does NOT do:
+###Warning (or what nodela does not do)

-####Does NOT interpret arcs or circles
+####Does not interpret arcs or circles

-The current assumes all `Wires` are straight lines.
-If you want a curve in your mill job, draw tons of little lines
+The current interface assumes all `Wires` in your `.brd` file are straight lines.
+If you want a curve in your mill job, draw tons of little lines.

-####Does NOT mill `Hole` and `Via` diameters
+####Does not interpret the diameter of `Holes` and `Vias`

-The current assumes all `Wires` are straight lines.
-If you want a curve in your mill job, draw tons of little lines
+All `Holes` and `Vias` are milled as if they are a single point.
+This means the bit will plunge straight down, and the resulting hole will be the diameter of the bit you use.
+For `Holes`, I like to use a 0.041 inch drill bit, and for `Vias` a 0.0276 inch drill bit (just enough to fit a 24 guage wire through).

 ###Included in this repo